Inner Subtitle Icon

 About me

-My background is in speculative design, which trained me to think about implications before they become problems.
+Speculative design trained me to think about implications before they become problems.
 That lens feels especially relevant now, as software becomes more personalized.

 EDUCATION